jdsingh/android-base-clean-arch/README.md

 ## Android WikiSearch

-### This app contains the following...
+### This app contains the following

 1. Shows the List of results fetched from Wikipedia API.
-3. Clean architecture.
+2. Clean architecture.
-4. Multi-module structure.
+3. Multi-module structure.
-5. Dagger 2 dependency injection.
+4. Dagger 2 dependency injection.
+5. Room database for caching search results.
 6. Demonstrate the use of RxJava2, Retrofit, Glide.

 ### To build release APK

-To build the apk
+To build and install the apk

+`./gradlew installDebug`

+To run unit tests:

-`./gradlew assembleRelease`
+`./gradlew test`

+#### TODO

+- Ability to Clear cache.
+- Check cache validity before using.